leibrocs/SnowCoverAnalysis_SpatialPython/README.md

   <img width="500" src="https://github.com/leibrocs/SnowCoverAnalysis_SpatialPython/assets/116877154/27799207-6a14-4a0c-bfa0-4543257e0b12"/>
 <p/>

-Lastly, the mean SCD over the whole time series of ten years was visualized using QGIS software.
-The first map displays nicely the increase in SCD with elevation.
-The highest values were found at the peaks of the Tianshan Mountain range in the South of the study region which corresponds to the areas with the highest elevation.
-Additionally, both maps show, that the areas with zero SCD are all located at water bodies.
-In the second map the slow gain in SCD towards the mountainous areas can be seen.
-Especially in valleys close to the mountains the SCD seems to be particularly low.
+Lastly, the mean SCD over the entire ten-year time series was visualized using QGIS software.
+In thefirst map, a clear pattern emerged, illustrating the increase in SCD with higher elevations.
+The highest SCD values were observed at the peaks of the Tianshan Mountain range in the southern part of the study region, which corresponds to the areas with the greatest elevation.
+Additionally, both maps revealed that regions with zero SCD were consistently situated over water bodies.
+In the second map, a gradual and steady rise in SCD towards the mountainous areas became evident.
+Particularly in valleys near the mountains, the SCD appeared to be notably lower.

 ## 4. References
 [1] Liu, J. P.; Zhang, W. C. (2017): Long term spatio-temporal analyses of snow cover in Central Asia using ERA-Interim and MODIS products.
 In: IOP Conf.
 Ser.: Earth Environ.
 Sci.
 57, S. 12033.
 DOI: 10.1088/1755-1315/57/1/012033.